-ON THIS PAGE: You will find information about how many children learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many children learn they have this type of lymphoma each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of people with this type of cancer, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with childhood Hodgkin lymphoma.
 Because the survival statistics are measured in five-year intervals, they may not represent recent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

 Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2014.

 To continue reading this guide, use the menu on the side of your screen to select another section.